alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 properties.
 You
 might interact with these properties at a basic level and never know that they're implemented as a dependency property.
-However, familiarity with some or all of the features of the AlterNET UI property system, will help you take advantage of those features.
+However, familiarity with some or all of the features of the AlterNET UI property system will help you take advantage of those features.

 The purpose of dependency properties is to provide a way to compute the value of